Brent and Michael's Secret Travel Hacks, Part 9!

 Back again with another edition of our unique travel hacks.

-For other travel hacks, see Part One of this column here and Part Two here and Part Three here and Part Four here and Part Five here and Park Six here and Part Seven here and Part Eight here.
+For other travel hacks, see Part One of this column here and Part Two here and Part Three here and Part Four here and Part Five here and Park Six here and Part Seven here and Part Eight here and Part Ten here and Part Eleven here and Part Twelve here and Part Thirteen here.

 Without further ado, here are the hacks!